The Darwinian Challenge

 In this context, schizophrenia can be seen as the breakdown in the processes responsible for building and maintaining a complex brain.

 Schizophrenia may also be seen as part of a spectrum.
 At the schizophrenia extreme, the brain is far too active for its own good, characterized by runway thoughts such as psychotic delusions.
-A lighter version may well be schizotypal personality disorder, characterized by various oddball behaviors and "magical thinking."
+A lighter version is schizotypal personality disorder, characterized by various oddball behaviors and "magical thinking."
 Tone this down a bit more and we may be talking about eccentrics who think outside the box.

-We tend to think of mental illness as a complete break with reality or rationality, but these breaks don't just happen overnight.
+We tend to think of mental illness as a complete break with reality and rational thinking, but these breaks don't just happen overnight.
 Subtle symptoms may manifest many years earlier, what the experts describe as "prodromal" states.
 Could Nash's "beautiful mind" be attributed to such a state?
 Who knows?

 Working With What We're Stuck With